therealnicoroshi/modlist/README.md

 ***

+### ❗Various issues related to reloading saves from within the game or exiting to the main menu and reloading from there.
+If you want the most bug free experience, always close and restart the game to load a save. ❗

 ### With MO2 Executables not working as intended

 Find the tools folder within your MO2 installation folder, and the .exe of the application inside it's respective folder (Example: D:\The Nico Experience\MO2\Tools\SSEedit)